Article I – Duties of the Directors

 - The Group Chairpersons4 shall be responsible for the Special Interest Groups programs and the maintenance of a written account thereof.

-- The Newsletter editor shall be responsible for producing4 a periodic informational newsletter of the Society, which includes results of the monthly competitions. and for securing advertisers and advertising fees.4
+- The Newsletter Editor shall be responsible for producing4 a periodic informational newsletter of the Society, which includes the results of the monthly competitions. and for securing advertisers and advertising fees.4

 Article II – Standing Committees